Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Introduction

-The first celebrated result, proved by Jerison in \cite{Jer86}, about Poincaré inequalities involving H\"{o}rmander's vector fields was the following.
-Let $\mathbb G$ be any nilpotent Lie group with the Haar (Lebesgue) measure $dx$ and the Carnot-Carath\'{e}odory distance $d$.
-For $r>0$, $x \in \mathbb G$ let
+The first pioneering result about Poincaré inequalities involving H\"{o}rmander's vector fields was proved by Jerison in \cite{Jer86}.
+For the reader's convenience, we recall the statement of the aforementioned inequality in Theorem \ref{thm.jerison} below.